red-devils-ada/data_stroy/emissions.md

 <iframe src="{{ site.baseurl }}/images/graphs/emissions_hist_capita_corrected.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

 The countries that emit the most are not necessarily the ones we expected.
 Indeed we do not see China or India.
 That's because this dataset focuses on emission due to agriculture.
 Moreover, we can see that the top 10 emitters are the same (almost in the same order) if we look at the total emissions and the emissions due to animal products.
-These countries are known for producing a lot of meat.
+These countries are known for producing and/or consuming a lot of meat.